cmdruid/regtest-workbench/README.md

 ### \#\# ./run

-This folder contains the main `entrypoint` script, libraries and tools, plus all other scripts used to manage services in the stack.
+This folder contains the main `entrypoint.sh` script, libraries and tools, plus all other scripts used to manage services in the stack.

 - Most of the source code for this project is located in `lib`.
-- Scripts placed in `lib\bin` are available from the container's PATH.
+- Files in `lib\bin` are available in the container's PATH.
+- Files in `lib\pylib` are available in the container's PYPATH.
-- Projects placed in `plugins` are loaded by lightningd at startup (*folder name must match main script*).
+- Files in `plugins` are loaded by lightningd at startup (*main script must match folder name*).
-- Scripts placed in `startup` are executed in alpha-numeric order when `entrypoint` is run.
+- Scripts in `startup` are executed in alpha-numeric order when `node-start` is run.

 The entire run folder is copied at build time, located at `/root/run` in the image.
 Feel free to modify these files or add your own, then use `--build` or `--rebuild` to refresh the image when starting a container.
-When starting a container in `--devmode`, this folder is mounted directly, with files modified in real-time.
+When a container is started in `--devmode`, the `run` folder is mounted directly, and files are modified in real-time.

 ### \#\# ./share